 Social media—and especially Instagram Stories—can be really fun.
 You can be silly, artsy, creative, inspirational, helpful.
 It really is a cool tool.
 But, it takes a lot of time to do it well so there’s no room for random stuff that doesn’t benefit your marketing goals.

 If I were doing Stories just for fun, I could toss random stuff up there as I felt inspired to do so.
 But, I’m using it as part of my brand ecosystem, so I’m increasingly intentional about how I use it, what I want to come from it and, most importantly, how I can further engage with the people who have made a choice to connect with me.

 Are you using Stories strategically to strengthen your brand, connect with your extended community, and invite people into your content ecosystem?

 No?
 Don’t worry, you’re not alone.

-Either way, join a bunch of your workspace peers for Wednesday’s one-hour virtual training on using Instagram Stories to market your coworking space.
+If you need guidance, check out our one-hour virtual training on using Instagram Stories to market your coworking space.